alikafridi/Book-Notes/Reading_List.md

 - The Startup Game by William Draper III
 - Founders at Work by Jessica Livingston
 - Growth Hacker Marketing by Ryan Holiday
-- The Art of Socai Media
+- The Art of Social Media
 - Traction: A Startup's guide to getting customers
 - Traction: Get a grip on your business
 - The Design of Everyday things